-Lent's a penitential season when we're encouraged to receive the Sacrament of Reconciliation: to go to confession.
+Lent is a penitential season when we're encouraged to receive the Sacrament of Reconciliation, that is: to go to confession.
 Some folks look forward to doing this - others, not so much!
 Many just don't think they need to go.
 Whatever group you find yourself in, I'm pleased to offer you: A Dozen Reasons NOT to Go to Confession:

 2) Your husband/your wife never tires of telling you what a perfect spouse you are.

 3) Your faithfulness in getting yourself and your family to Sunday Mass is often mentioned by your pastor as a model for all Catholics.